ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-intro.md

 ## Goals and Objectives

 The goal of this tutorial is to provide you with an opportunity to interact with Apache NiFi features while building a dataflow.
-This lab requires no direct programming and does not dwell on syntax and other features of flow-based programming.
+You do not need programming experience or flow-based programming syntax and feature knowledge to successfully complete this lab.

 The learning objectives of this lab are to:
-- Understand the fundamental concepts of Apache NiFi
+- Understand Apache NiFi fundamentals
-- Introduce NiFi’s HTML interface: navigate the UI; design, control, transform, and monitor dataflow
+- Introduce NiFi’s HTML user interface
 - Introduce NiFi processor configuration, relationships, data provenance, and documentation
 - Create dataflows
 - Incorporate APIs into a NiFi dataflow